7-day Morocco tour from Casablanca to Marrakech with desert and cities

 Perfect from start to finish!

-One of the best ways to visit Morocco is if you want to see the majority of the country's highlights, not lose 'travel days,' and have a limited time in which to see everything.
+"One of the best ways to visit Morocco is if you want to see the majority of the country's highlights, not lose 'travel days,' and have a limited time in which to see everything.
 I highly recommend this company.
+My driver, Ibrahim, was wonderful, incredibly helpful, and accommodating.
+The camel ride and desert camp were absolutely the highlight."

-Lillian at the camp
+Traveler at camp

 John F

-From New York City,
+New York City

-Frequently Asked Questions About This 7-Day Tour.
+Frequently Asked Questions About the 7-Day Morocco Tour

 Yes.
 Seven days are enough for a well-structured highlights tour starting in Casablanca and ending in Marrakech.
 This Morocco itinerary includes imperial cities (Rabat, Fes, and Meknes), the Blue City of Chefchaouen, the Roman ruins at Volubilis, the Sahara Desert in Merzouga with a camel trek, the Todra Gorges, the Dades Valley, and Ait Ben Haddou Kasbah.
+You won't see every corner of the country, but you will experience a strong mix of culture, history, mountains, and desert in one week.

 The day-by-day route is as follows: